Leatherface: Design

 For the 2003 version of The Texas Chainsaw Massacre, effects artist Scott Stoddard envisioned Leatherface as an amateur taxidermist, with the mask itself a combination of many different pieces taken off the faces of his victims.
-As Stoddard would explain, each individual piece of Leatherface's mask was something the character had seen and admired, which was then stitched together in a very crude and rudimentary fashion.
-Many of the earlier designs took into consideration the age of each individual piece that made up the mask; some pieces were very old and dried up, while other pieces were "months old" and still retained moisture to the point where it made those pieces droop down the face.
-The final design was deliberately made to look as though it was all stitched together in places that "didn't make any sense", as Stoddard felt that Leatherface would admire a certain part of an individual's face but stitched them together in a way that could fit on him, one such design aspect was the inclusion of the nose and mouth of a woman stitched into the neck portion of the mask.
-For the exposed portions of the mask's eyes and mouth, Bryniarski would sometimes wear eye liner to darken the area around his eyes to make the appearance of hollowed eye sockets during certain shots.
-Details such as open sores, pus balls, and chapped lips were applied to the exposed area around the actor's mouth, in order to imply that the character was suffering from a skin disease.
-The "Kemper Mask" that the character wears during the scene where he attacks the van was constructed from a cast of the actor Eric Balfour, Stoddard and fellow effects artist Grady Holder would then rip the eye holes open before applying stitches and fake blood onto the design, in order to make it look like it had been peeled off from Kemper's corpse.
+As Stoddard explained, each piece of Leatherface's mask was something the character had seen and admired, which was then stitched together in a crude and rudimentary fashion.
+Many of the earlier designs took into consideration the age of each face that made up the mask; some pieces were very old and dried up, while other pieces were "months old" and still retained moisture that caused those pieces drooped down the face.
+The final design was deliberately made to look as though it was all stitched together in places that "didn't make any sense", as Stoddard felt that Leatherface admired a certain part of an individual's face but stitched them together in a way that could fit on him, one such design aspect was the inclusion of the nose and mouth of a woman stitched into the neck portion of the mask.
+Details such as open sores, pus balls, and chapped lips were applied to the exposed area around the actor's mouth, implying that the character was suffering from a skin disease.
+The "Kemper Mask" that the character wears during the scene where he attacks the van was constructed from a cast of the actor Eric Balfour.
+Nicotero later returned to the franchise in The Beginning as the film's lead makeup and effects artist.
+Nicotero found creating the design for Leatherface to be particularly challenging, as the look was meant to signify the character's evolution of their mask.
+The effects artist experimented with various design aspects to come up with the look and feel of a Leatherface that had yet to embrace his true monstrous nature.
+In the final portion of the film when Leatherface dons his first face mask skinned from Matt Bomer's character, casts were done on the actor's head.

-Having previously worked on the third film, and the 2003 remake, Nicotero would return to the franchise in The Beginning as the film's lead makeup and effects artist.
-Nicotero found creating the design for Leatherface to be particularly challenging, as the look was meant to signify the character's evolution of their iconic mask.
-Working closely with the filmmakers, Nicotero experimented with various design aspects in order to come up with the look and feel of a Leatherface that had yet to embrace his true monstrous nature.
-Producer Michael Bay and the film's director Jonathan Liebesman would alternately push for two very different designs; Bay wanted a half-face mask covering the lower portion of the character's face with buckles resembling an old football or football helmet that he had cut up and used as a mask, implementing this design aesthetic a basis for crafting all the other masks he would use in the future.
-Liebesman however, disliked this idea at first, wanting a mask made from leather that had been "stretched and distressed", completely covering the character's face, which he felt fit the idea that Leatherface started off using animal skins as material for his mask.
-The idea was discarded by Liebesman, as he realized that covering too much of Bryniarski's face would affect the audience's ability to fully invest in the actor's performance, while also admitting it gave Leatherface "more humanity" by showing the upper portion of his face before the character finally loses his humanity altogether.
-For the final portion of the film when Leatherface dons his first face mask skinned from Matt Bomer's character, casts were done on the actor's head.
 The mask itself underwent slight modifications, such as the incorporation of Bomer's hair and facial hair onto the overall design, the former was accomplished by adding two flaps onto the back of the mask, to give off the appearance that Leatherface had skinned the entire head rather than just the face as he would do in later years.